 The Kingsflame

-A small flame-like flower that symbolizes Brannon Galathynius and Terrasen.
+The Kingsflame is a small flame-like flower that symbolizes Brannon Galathynius and Terrasen.
 It is said to only bloom when the realm is at peace and under the reign of a good king.
 When Orlon Galathynius became king, a single kingsflame bloomed, which he plucked and preserved in crystal.

 Aelin Galathynius

-The heir of the Terrasen Kingdom before its downfall at the hands of the King of Adarlan.
+Aelin Galathynius was the heir of the Terrasen Kingdom before its downfall at the hands of the King of Adarlan.
 She was daughter to Rhoe Galathynius and Evalin Ashryver.
 She disappeared after the Conquest of Terrasen.

 “Beings of a higher, different existence.
 For whom time was fluid, and bodies were things to be shifted and molded.
 Who could exist in multiple places, spread themselves wide like nets being thrown.
 They were as mighty and vast and eternal as a human was to a mayfly.
 They had not been born in this world.” – Elena Galathynius in Empire of Storms